Stargate SG-1 season 9

-Season nine regular cast members included Ben Browder, Amanda Tapping, Christopher Judge, Beau Bridges, and Michael Shanks.
+Season nine regular cast members included Ben Browder, Amanda Tapping, Christopher Judge, with Beau Bridges, and Michael Shanks.
 Claudia Black appeared in a recurring role for eight episodes.
 The ninth season begins with General Hank Landry (Beau Bridges) having assumed command of Stargate Command, and newcomer Lt.
 Col. Cameron Mitchell (Ben Browder) trying to regroup the SG-1 team after the events of the eighth season.

 Production

 Development

 The burning of Vala in "Avalon (Part 2)" was a challenging sequence for safety reasons and for still making it believable.
 Stunt people stood in for the fire scenes that Claudia Black couldn't film.
 Locked-off cameras and different "plates" were later combined to so-called VisFX compshots.
 The episode "Crusade" was Robert C. Cooper's first time directing on the show.
 All of Vala's voiceovers in that episode were filmed beforehand so that the director could pick which parts would be voiceover and which parts would be shown.

 Since the environment of Vancouver, British Columbia, Canada, where SG-1 and Atlantis were primarily filmed, was being developed, shooting locations were getting rarer for new offworld stories.
-The producers countered this with a new reusable village set, with almost 280 feet (85m) in length and 12000 sqfoot (1100 m²) in area, the biggest they ever built.
+The producers countered this with a new reusable village set, with almost 280 feet (85m) in length and 12000 sqfoot (1100 m2) in area, the biggest they ever built.
 It was an interior and exterior practical set on an effects stage.
 Three weeks passed between initial conception until building began, although portions had already been built the previous year.
 Two further weeks passed before filming began.
 The inspiration for the set were medieval villages, Japanese homes, and Italian structures and buildings.
 "The Ties That Bind" marks the first appearance of the Atlantis-style wormhole effect on the actual series, rather than in just the opening credits.

 Cast

 Ben Browder and Beau Bridges joined the main cast in Season 9, as Cameron Mitchell and Hank Landry, respectively.
-Richard Dean Anderson had left the main cast after Season 8 due to the personal wish to spend more time with his young daughter in Los Angeles.
+Richard Dean Anderson had left the main cast after Season 8 to spend more time with his young daughter in Los Angeles.
 Despite being listed in the cast credits for the whole season and short scenes in Avalon (Part 1), Amanda Tapping as Samantha Carter is absent during the first five episodes as she was in the last stages of pregnancy at that time.
 Her empty spot was filled by guest star Claudia Black, who would leave in "Beachhead" and return for the last two episodes of Season 9, which involved her real-life pregnancy.
 Another new recurring actor was Lexa Doig as Carolyn Lam, Landry's daughter and the new doctor at Stargate Command.